Leo Politi: Early career

 In 1931, Politi, at the age of 22, left Italy for California.
 Passing through the Panama Canal he discovered the exotic beauty of Central America.
 He sketched the things that he saw and small stories began to bubble up within him.
 He was attracted to the Mayan culture of the region and developed a palette that served as his core of colors throughout the 1930s and '40s.

 Politi later wrote of his technique: "(I) developed an ochre yellow, burnt sienna and a number of brown tints symbolic of the warmth and earthy qualities of the life and vegetation of the tropical Central American jungle.
 I also used a lively blue-green symbolic of the water, sky and in small spots for precious stones used then in their ornaments as jade – all elements inherent to the Maya civilization."

-Artist Buckley Mac-Gurrin, an art critic for the literary film magazine Script published by writer and artist Rob Wagner, wrote in a cover story of Politi in 1940 that "Leo became proficient in the use of many media – oil, watercolor, wood-carving, wood engraving, lithography, book illustration; he had a very fine artistic education.
+Artist Buckley Mac-Gurrin, an art critic for the literary film magazine Script published by writer and artist Rob Wagner, wrote in a cover story about Politi in 1940 that "Leo became proficient in the use of many media – oil, watercolor, wood-carving, wood engraving, lithography, book illustration; he had a very fine artistic education.
 His training was modern as opposed to academic; it tended to develop originality rather than subservient to the art forms of bygone eras.
 His own artistic philosophy drew him toward the genuine and the earthy; toward people whose contact with the soil was still fresh, intimate, satisfying."

 Politi arrived in Los Angeles, California, in October 1931 and two years later he married Helen Fontes.